webhintio/hint/docs/contributor-guide/how to/rule.md

 * Using `npx` if you don’t want to install it globally:

-  **Windows users:** Currently [`npx` has an issue in this platform](https://github.com/npm/npm/issues/17869) and the command will not work.
+  **Windows users:** Currently [`npx` has an issue in this platform][npx issue] and the command will not work.

 ```bash
 npx sonarwhal --new-rule